powsybl/powsybl-open-rao/docs/parameters.md

 #### pst-ra-min-impact-threshold
 - **Expected value**: numeric value, unit: unit of the objective function / ° (per degree)
 - **Default value**: 0.01
-- **Usage**: the pst-penalty-cost represents the cost of changing the PST set-points, it is used within the linear optimisation problem of the RAO, where, for each PST, the following term is added to the objective function:
+- **Usage**: the pst-ra-min-impact-threshold represents the cost of changing the PST set-points, it is used within the linear optimisation problem of the RAO, where, for each PST, the following term is added to the objective function:
-  *pst-penalty-cost $$\times |\alpha - \alpha_{0}|$$*, where *$$\alpha$$* is the optimized angle of the PST, and *$$\alpha_{0}$$* the angle in its initial position.
+  *pst-ra-min-impact-threshold $$\times |\alpha - \alpha_{0}|$$*, where *$$\alpha$$* is the optimized angle of the PST, and *$$\alpha_{0}$$* the angle in its initial position.
-  If several solutions are equivalent (e.g. with the same min margin), a strictly positive pst penalty cost will favour the ones with the PST taps the closest to the initial situation.
+  If several solutions are equivalent (e.g. with the same min margin), a strictly positive pst-ra-min-impact-threshold will favour the ones with the PST taps the closest to the initial situation.

 #### hvdc-ra-min-impact-threshold
 - **Expected value**: numeric value, unit: unit of the objective function / MW
 - **Default value**: 0.001
-- **Usage**: the hvdc-penalty-cost represents the cost of changing the HVDC set-points, it is used within the linear optimisation problem of the RAO, where, for each HVDC, the following term is added to the objective function:
+- **Usage**: the hvdc-ra-min-impact-threshold represents the cost of changing the HVDC set-points, it is used within the linear optimisation problem of the RAO, where, for each HVDC, the following term is added to the objective function:
-  *hvdc-penalty-cost x |P - P0|*, where *P* is the optimized target power of the HVDC, and *P0* the initial target power.
+  *hvdc-ra-min-impact-threshold x |P - P0|*, where *P* is the optimized target power of the HVDC, and *P0* the initial target power.
-  If several solutions are equivalent (e.g. with the same min margin), a strictly positive hvdc penalty cost will favour the ones with the HVDC set-points the closest to the initial situation.
+  If several solutions are equivalent (e.g. with the same min margin), a strictly positive hvdc-ra-min-impact-threshold will favour the ones with the HVDC set-points the closest to the initial situation.

 #### injection-ra-min-impact-threshold
 - **Expected value**: numeric value, unit: unit of the objective function / MW
 - **Default value**: 0.001
-- **Usage**: the injection-ra-penalty-cost represents the cost of changing the injection set-points, it is used within the linear optimisation problem of the RAO, in the same way as the two types of RangeAction above.
+- **Usage**: the injection-ra-min-impact-threshold represents the cost of changing the injection set-points, it is used within the linear optimisation problem of the RAO, in the same way as the two types of RangeAction above.

 ### Network actions optimisation parameters